fergusweb/tailored-tools/readme.txt

 == Changelog ==

+= 1.9.0 =
+* Changing to git version management
+* Update the TinyMCE JS to use localized vars instead of pretending PHP is JS

+= 1.8.8 =
+* Better compatibility with Gravity Forms date fields

+= 1.8.7 =
+* Fix the GoogleMaps embedder, so that it will work on HTTPS addresses without security warnings.

+= 1.8.6 =
+* Change author from Tailored Web Services to Tailored Media
+* Update some JS libraries to latest version
+* Move some of the init from `plugins_loaded` to `after_setup_theme` so theme functions.php can run before forms
+* Add filter to disable the contact form only.
+Usage:  `add_filter('tailored_tools_disable_contact_form', '__return_true');`
+* Changed class.forms.php wp_enqueue_scripts priority to 9, so it doesn't over-ride the theme css files
+* Tweaks to other enqueues to keep things working when contact form disabled.
+* Change to CSS Column inserts: now supports two, three, and four columns
+* Codebase needs a 2.0 rewrite.

+= 1.8.5 =
+* Proper enqueue of code for datepicker fields
+* Embed JS is back, for easy conversion/tracking code.
+* Update some JS libraries to latest version

 = 1.8.4 =
 * Tweak to select/radio/checkbox outputs, while determine if options are assoc array
 * New editor button for content-columns, appears if using Genesis theme (or child)  (one-third, one-half, etc)